cheerioskun/url-shortener-infracloud/README.md

 The API can look something like:
 - POST /short - Takes in a body with URL as parameter.
 Returns a single string back: a valid shortened URL.
-- GET /long/{shortURL} - Takes in the short URL in the query path.
-Returns a single string: a valid URL to redirect to.
+- GET /long/{blurb} - Takes in the blurb/encodedString in the query path.
+Returns a redirect code and the correctly set Location header.
 - GET /metrics - Returns the top 3 shortened domain names.

 ### Framework